glycodynamics/Tutorial-vmd/README.md

 ‘b’ – apply the 3D-SNFG representation and label the reducing terminus ‘d’ – delete the drawn objects
 ```

+## AO (ambient occlusion lighting)

+## ImageMagick
+The free program display from ImageMagick - see http://www.imagemagick.org/ - should be able to read and convert between all of these formats.

 ### Acknowledgement: